frankwiersma/markitdown-converter/README.md

 clever activity
 ```

-For more details, see the [Clever Cloud Documentation](https://www.clever-cloud.com/doc/python/python/).
+For more details, see the [Clever Cloud Documentation](https://developers.clever-cloud.com/doc).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.